What My Counselor Can Do For Me

 Can I talk to my counselor about personal issues?

-Will my counselor blab everything I say to my teachers and/or my parents?
+Will my counselor share everything I say to my teachers and/or my parents?

 Almost everything you say to your school counselor will be kept confidential.
-The only exceptions are if you or someone else is in danger.
+The only exceptions are if someone is hurting you, you want to hurt someone, you want to hurt yourself, or you give permission to share.

 What kind of issues do students bring to their counselors?